nmovshov/planetary-collision-scripts/README.md

 Maintained by: Naor Movshovitz (nmovshov@gmail.com)

 Directory: **(Work in progress, updated often!)**
-  - `Benchmarks/` (place holder)- Tests of accuracy and performance.
+  - `Benchmarks/` (NOT READY DO NOT USE!)- Tests of accuracy and performance.
-  - `PlanetFactory/` (place holder) - Scripts for setting up and saving custom planets.
+  - `PlanetFactory/` (NOT READY DO NOT USE!) - Scripts for setting up and saving custom planets.
   - `GenericCollisions/` - The basic planetary collision scenarios, to be customized with problem specific requirements.
   - `Analysis/` - Scripts to load and visualize simulation data.